wazuh/wazuh-documentation/source/user-manual/agents/remote-upgrading/create-custom-wpk/create-wpk-key.rst

 Get an X509 certificate and CA
 -------------------------------

-To create a WPK package it is required to have an X509 certificate and CA if you already have it jump to the next :ref:`section <Build the WPK package
->`, if you don't follow these steps:
+To create a WPK package it is required to have an X509 certificate and CA if you already have it jump to the next :ref:`section <build-wpk-package>`, if you don't follow these steps:

 Create root CA